A Detailed Guide on Crunch

 Limit duplicate patterns

 A user can place a limit on the number of characters that can occur together.
-For example, to create a wordlist of 5 characters per word using 3 lowercase alphabets,1 number and 1 symbol can be done like the first command.
-But if a user wants to limit the occurrence of duplicate characters together to only 2 places he can use the “-d” operator.
-Note how in the first command 3 “a” occurred but in the second command duplicates are limited to only 2 and so only 2 “a”s have occurred.
+For example, you can create a wordlist of 5 characters per word using 3 lowercase alphabets, 1 number, and 1 symbol like the first command.
+But if a user wants to limit the occurrence of duplicate characters together to only 2 places, he can use the “-d” operator.
+Note how the first command allowed 3 “a”s to occur, but in the second command, the user limited duplicates to only 2, so only 2 “a”s occurred.

 crunch 5 5 abc + 123 -t @@@%^ -o 1.txt crunch 5 5 abc + 123 -t @@@%^ -o 2.txt -d 2@